jeffbuttars/apistar-autoapp/README.md

 ## Anatomy

-For a package to be considered an 'app' it must contain a file named `app.py`.
+For a package to be considered an 'app' it must contain a file named `app.py` in it's top directory.
 The `app.py` file can be empty.
-It's in the `app.py` file where you expose what your app provides to the [APIStar](https://docs.apistar.com/) configuration.
-Autoapp will look for three attributes on the `app.py` module and if they're found add them to the [APIStar](https://docs.apistar.com/) configuration at startup.
+It's in the `app.py` file where you expose what your app provides to the [API Star](https://docs.apistar.com/) configuration.
+Autoapp will look for three attributes on the `app.py` module and if they're found add them to the [API Star](https://docs.apistar.com/) configuration at startup.

 The attributes must be lists and named: